 What you need to know

-There is an Office for Low Emission Vehicles (OLEV) grant available which provides up to £350 off the cost of purchasing and installing a home charging point.
+The Government offers a grant through OLEV Office for Low Emission Vehicles (OLEV) which provides up to £350 off the cost of purchasing and installing a home charging point.
 Obtaining the Grant requires proof of the vehicle and installation by a OLEV approved installer.

 To get the Government Grant you’ll need to use a OLEV registered Installer, as well as being a fully qualified electrician they will have passed a specific EV Charger installation exam for the purpose.